 Download datasets created by IHME for our research projects and publications.
 You can learn more about our research and publications on our website

-Data made available for download on the GHDx can be used, shared, modified, or built upon by non-commercial users via the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+Data made available for download on IHME Websites can be used, shared, modified or built upon by non-commercial users in accordance with the IHME FREE-OF-CHARGE NON-COMMERCIAL USER AGREEMENT.
 For more information (and inquiries about commercial use), visit IHME Terms and Conditions.

 IHME research, published in The Lancet in 2008.
 The study, "Tracking progress towards universal childhood immunisation and the impact of global initiatives: a systematic analysis of three-dose diphtheria, tetanus, and pertussis immunisation coverage," provides estimates with confidence intervals of the coverage of three-dose diphtheria, tetanus, and pertussis (DTP3) vaccination.
 The estimates take into account all publicly available data, including data from routine reporting systems and nationally representative surveys.